ybenlafk/FT_IRC/README.md

 ### IRC Bot

 An IRC bot is implemented in this project, providing some additional fun and utility.
 The bot can perform various tasks, including playing a random song on Spotify.
-To interact with the bot, use the following command:
+To interact with the bot, connect ot the server using an irc client (LimeChat is recommonded) ,use the following command:

 ````
 PRIVMSG tchipa play // to play the music.